 7. Squeeze In A Mini Workout

 You could be waiting for the laundry to be done or just loafing around.
 If this is the case, try the rule of 100s.
 Do 100 seconds of intense activity whenever you have a spare two minutes.
 You could try a 100-second plank, 100 seconds of jumping jacks or 100 seconds of marching on the spot.
-You could
+You could even try some light yoga.

 Even if you’ve got two left feet, you have to admit to doing this in the privacy of your own home with no one to judge you.
 Dancing can be incredibly fun, which makes it great as a form of exercise.
 This is good news if you’re the kind of person that gets easily bored.
 You can just go ahead and jam to your favorite tunes or use the dance workouts and choreography tutorials available online for free.
 Dance workouts are specifically designed to help you exercise your entire body.
 Don’t really focus on what you look like.
 As long as you’re moving as much as possible, you’ll feel the results.